trellis-ldp-archive/trellis-cassandra/README.md

 ```
 mvn clean install
 ```
 to build with a bundled Cassandra instance for testing.
-See Maven profiles in `webapp/pom.xml` for packaging options.
+See Maven profiles for packaging options.
 Use
 ```
 mvn -Dcassandra.skip -Dcassandra.contactAddress=$NODE -Dcassandra.nativeTransportPort=$PORT clean install
 ```